K. D. Sethna: Childhood

 Sethna was born as a Parsi in Bombay on 25 November 1904.
 His father was a physician and specialist eye surgeon.
 He was a voracious reader and also a bit of a writer, giving his son a lot of support in developing his talents.

 At the age of two and a half, Sethna suffered a polio infection, crippling his left foot.
 He recalled having the temperament of Reza Shah Pahlavi, as an infant and would have been a soldier if not for his infection.
 Three years later, when several therapeutic efforts had failed, his father took him to London for a corrective operation after which Sethna was able to walk straight again, though with a slight limp.

 Youth and education

-Sethna received his early education at the reputed St. Xavier’s College, a Roman Catholic institution run by foreign Jesuit priests.
+Sethna received his early education at the reputed St. Xavier's College, a Roman Catholic institution run by Jesuit priests.
 He practically grew up with English as his mother tongue and was less fluent in Parsi Gujarati, also spoken at home.

 He began his literary career very early, publishing book reviews in newspapers and magazines.
 His first book, titled Parnassians, appeared in 1924.
-It was a collection of essays on the works of H. G. Wells, George Bernard Shaw, Gilbert Keith Chesterton and Thomas Hardy.
-When one of Sethna’s well-wishers sent a copy of the book to Wells, the latter is reported to have commented, “the young man will go far.”
+It was a collection of essays on the works of H. G. Wells, George Bernard Shaw, G. K. Chesterton and Thomas Hardy.
+When one of Sethna's well-wishers sent a copy of the book to Wells, the latter is reported to have commented, “the young man will go far.”